elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

 ## Data Augmentation

  * **Data augmentation** creates new training instances from existing ones
-    - this artifically boosts training set size
+    - this artificially boosts training set size

  * This technique is mostly used in image training